 In a similar manner, states are allowed to prepare statewide wildlife conservation plans through authorizations contained within the Sikes Act.
-Airport improvement projects should be checked for consistency with the State or DOD Wildlife Conservation Plans where such plans exist.
-The Arizona Department of Fish and Game oversees State Natural Heritage Programs in Arizona.
+Airport improvement projects should be checked for consistency with the State or Department of Defense (DOD) Wildlife Conservation Plans where such plans exist.
+The Arizona Department of Game and Fish oversees State Natural Heritage Programs in Arizona.